-You’ve ridden everything from Pinocchio to Pirates of the Caribbean and eaten everything from cotton candy to corn dogs.
-What else is there to do at Disneyland?
-There are about a million other things to do at Disneyland besides rides and fair food.
-In addition to the basic stuff that is considered an “attraction” on the park map like parades, shows, fireworks, character meet & greets there are also so many other little things that make Disneyland a great place to spend your day.
+When you think about Disneyland, the most iconic rides come to mind.
+And of course there are all those delicious foods and snacks!
+But once you’ve been on Pirates of the Caribbean and eaten a Little Red Wagon corn dog, what else is there to do at Disneyland?
+There are so many other memorable things to do at Disneyland besides the popular rides and food.
+In addition to the basic stuff that is considered an “attraction” on the park map there are also so many other little things that make Disneyland a magical vacation spot.

 What Else is There to Do at Disneyland?

 - Start off your morning riding one of the Main Street Vehicles down the center of the street.
+So many people walk right past these!
 There is a fire engine, a car or the horse-drawn trolley.
-The drivers are helpful and friendly with tips and Disneyland trivia.
+The drivers are so friendly and often offer vacation tips and Disneyland trivia.

 - Sleeping Beauty’s Castle Walkthrough is a hidden gem…everyone rushes across the drawbridge to Fantasyland, forgetting to walk through the Castle itself!
 There are miniature scenes brought to life with special effects as you walk through the stairways, I love it.

 - Yes, you can ride on the Rivers of America!
 Both the Mark Twain Riverboat and the Sailing Ship Columbia take guests for a gentle spin across the waters.